Introduction to Projects |

 Example: Project Sources and Sourced Referrals

-As Candidates progress through the Candidate funnel, the number of Candidates decreases at each successive stage of the process: selection, research, screening, interviewing, presentation, Client interviews and placement.
+Candidate Stages As Candidates progress through the Candidate funnel, the number of Candidates decreases at each successive stage of the process: selection, research, screening, interviewing, presentation, Client interviews and placement.

+Candidates are assigned Stage Numbers from 1 to 12.
 From a Candidate profile, the centre of the Person tab shows what Projects a Candidate has been considered for, and the highest Stage reached in the Candidate funnel for each Project.
 A reverse sort of the column called Highest will display a Candidate's highest stage per Project.

 Example: Candidate Stages in a Project